Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 CPTO & Co-Founder

-Waste management is no longer just an operational issue—it has become a key indicator of environmental performance and a mandatory component of corporate reporting under new European regulations.
+Waste management is no longer just an operational issue: it has become a key indicator of environmental performance and an increasingly relevant component of corporate reporting under European regulation.

 In a context where the Corporate Sustainability Reporting Directive (CSRD) and the EU Taxonomy demand transparency in material and waste treatment, having dedicated software to calculate and report your waste footprint is now essential.

-These tools enable organizations to quantify, classify, and communicate their waste according to consistent and verifiable criteria, in line with standards such as ISO 14040, ISO 14044, and Life Cycle Assessment (LCA) frameworks.
+These tools enable organisations to quantify, classify and communicate their waste according to consistent and verifiable criteria, in line with standards such as ISO 14040, ISO 14044 and Life Cycle Assessment (LCA) frameworks.

 In this article, we review the best software currently available on the market and explain how to choose the most suitable solution to integrate waste footprint management into your sustainability strategy.

-The waste footprint represents the total volume of waste generated by an organization, distinguishing its source, composition, and final destination.
-This indicator goes beyond measuring tons—it assesses the environmental impact and efficiency of waste management processes, from generation to recovery or disposal.
+The waste footprint represents the total volume of waste generated by an organisation, distinguishing its source, composition and final destination.
+This indicator goes beyond measuring tonnes: it assesses the environmental impact and efficiency of waste management processes, from generation to recovery or disposal.

 Measuring the waste footprint is essential for three main reasons:

-• Regulatory compliance: The CSRD and the EU Taxonomy require companies to report the quantity of waste generated, its hazardousness, and the percentage directed to recycling, recovery, or landfill.
+1. Regulatory compliance: the CSRD and the EU Taxonomy require companies in scope to report the quantity of waste generated, its hazardousness and the percentage directed to recycling, recovery or landfill.

-• Operational optimization: It helps identify processes that produce the largest waste volumes and design reduction and reuse strategies.
+2. Operational optimisation: it helps identify processes that produce the largest waste volumes and design reduction and reuse strategies.

-• Transparency and reputation: Communicating reliable, auditable data strengthens credibility with investors, clients, and regulators.
+3. Transparency and reputation: communicating reliable, auditable data strengthens credibility with investors, clients and regulators.

-To understand how this measurement integrates with broader sustainability methodologies, see our article on Life Cycle Assessment (LCA).
+To understand how this measurement integrates with broader methodologies, we recommend reading our article on Life Cycle Assessment (LCA).

-1. Methodological rigor: They should be based on international standards such as ISO 14040 and ISO 14044, ensuring full traceability of material and waste flows throughout the life cycle.
+1. Methodological rigour: they should be based on international standards such as ISO 14040 and ISO 14044, ensuring full traceability of material and waste flows throughout the life cycle.

-3. Classification and traceability: The software should categorize waste by type (hazardous/non-hazardous), treatment (reuse, recycling, energy recovery, or landfill), and location.
+3. Classification and traceability: the software should categorise waste by type (hazardous/non-hazardous), treatment (reuse, recycling, energy recovery or landfill) and location.

-4. Usability and automation: The interface should allow automatic data imports from ERP systems, Excel sheets, or IoT sensors, minimizing human error.
+4. Usability and automation: the interface should allow automatic data imports from ERP systems, Excel sheets or IoT sensors, minimising human error.

-5. Scalability: It must adapt to both single-site operations and multinational organizations with multiple production facilities.
+5. Scalability: it must adapt to both single-site operations and multinational organisations with multiple production facilities.

-What is the best software for analyzing and reporting the Waste Footprint?
+What is the best software for analysing and reporting the waste footprint?

-Choosing the right software for analyzing and reporting your waste footprint is key to ensuring reliable, comparable, and auditable data.
-It’s not only about regulatory compliance—it’s about using a tool that enhances traceability, automates data collection, and simplifies ESG reporting.
+Choosing the right software for analysing and reporting your waste footprint is key to ensuring reliable, comparable and auditable data.
+It's not only about regulatory compliance: it's about using a tool that enhances traceability, automates data collection and simplifies ESG reporting.

-In this section, we compare the leading solutions on the market—with Manglai leading the way—and explain the unique advantages each offers depending on your organization’s needs.
+In this section, we compare the leading solutions on the market, with Manglai leading the way, and explain the advantages each offers depending on your organisation's needs.

 __wf_reserved_inherit